sidor2/root-account-use-alarm/README.md

 1. RootAccountUseAlarm deploys an EventsBridge alarm.
 - Use if you already have a CloudTrail enabled that you want to use

-2. RootAccountUseAlarmCloudTrail also creates a CloudTrail trail
+2. RootAccountUseAlarmWithCloudTrailStack also creates a CloudTrail trail

 To manually create a virtualenv on MacOS and Linux: